Current Market Trends

 There are no specific barriers for foreign firms to import medical products into Cambodia.
 Three types of pharmaceutical products are restricted in Cambodia: narcotic drugs, psychotropic substances, and precursors.
 Medical importers need to send their products to the Ministry of Health for testing to determine if they fall under any specific restrictions.

-There are annual health fairs in Cambodia that take place in September.
-The health fairs include companies that represent pharmaceutical products, medical equipment and devices, hospital services, and dental care.
-In 2017, the event will take place in Phnom Penh, the capital city of Cambodia, from September 15-17.
+There is an annual health fair in Cambodia that takes place in September.
+The health fair involves companies that represent pharmaceutical products, medical equipment and devices, hospital services, and dental care.

-On average, the products take between 6-12 months depending on the level of complexity, bureaucracies and relationships.
+On average, the products take between 6-12 months depending on the level of complexity, bureaucracies, and relationships.
 Most local companies are willing to assist with registering products once you partner with them.
 In addition, there are also agencies to deal with registrations on a fee-based service.
-For more information on local professional services, please go to: http://apps.export.gov/article?id=Cambodia-Local-Professional-Services
+For more information on local professional services, please go to: https://www.export.gov/article?id=Cambodia-Local-Professional-Services

 Various medical products have different custom duties ranging from 0-35%.
 More information can be found at http://www.customs.gov.kh/publication-and-resources/customs-tariff-of-cambodia-2017/

-Working with a local partner, such as an agent or distributor, is the most effective way to reach Cambodian consumers.
+Working with a local partner, such as an agent or distributor, has been an effective way to reach Cambodian consumers for many market entrants.
 A local partner can facilitate and expedite market entry through market knowledge and established networks.
 In Cambodia, personal relationships can be the key to successful business transactions.

 Healthcare spending (including investment)

 ... as percent of GDP